alexhanna/algo-identity/choose-your-own-administrative-violence-adventure/full.md

 He grimaces and walks off without a word more.

-You work 8 hours between the forklift, lifting packages, and cleaning shavings.
+You work 8 hours between operating the forklift, lifting packages, and cleaning shavings.

 God, fuck this job.